jnaiman/csci-p-14110/lesson01/index.md

 Make sure to press ```SHIFT+ENTER``` after each line.
 You should see a simple line plot appear.

+You can also follow along using the [notebook listed on today's lesson webpage](myFirstProgram.ipynb).

 ## Mac OSX

 Movie of this process: